AmadeusSpeaks/Taskboard-and-Pomodoro-Timer-Generator/README.md

 >
 ---

-## License

 All Rights Reserved © 2025 DarkwireStudios

-Do not copy, modify, redistribute, or use this software without explicit written permission.
+This software (the "Application") is proprietary and may not be copied, modified, redistributed, or used for commercial purposes without explicit written permission from DarkwireStudios.

+However, this Application is built on top of third-party open-source software components, which remain under their respective licenses.
+These include, but are not limited to:

+- Electron (MIT License)
+- tmi.js (MIT License)
+- Chromium and other dependencies (various licenses, see LICENSES.chromium.html)

+Copies of these licenses are provided in:
+- THIRD_PARTY_LICENSES.md
+- LICENSES.chromium.html (from Electron distribution)

+Use of this software implies acceptance of both this license and the licenses of third-party components.